There are 119 listings for sale, with prices from $69,900 to $549,880 (average price: $221,910.13).

 The city of Livonia celebrates is birthday each year during the last week of June in a fashion called, The Livonia Spree Festival.
 The Spree provides family fun from start to finish with amusement rides, food, various attractions and of course, fireworks.
 The festival helps raise funds for the City of Livonia and for many non-profit projects and programs in the community.

 Livonia offers a wide variety of entertainment, dining and shopping venues.
 Numerous movie theaters include a 20-screen state of the art facility.
-With over 200 restaurants within the city limits, Livonia has something for everyones taste.
+With over 200 restaurants within the city limits, the Livonia community has something for everyone's taste.

 There are two restaurants in particular that are considered landmarks in the city.
-The first is known for its greasy burgers, also known as sliders is known as Bates Burgers.
-The second restaurant controls the start of summer.
+The first is known for its greasy burgers, also known as sliders, is Bates Burgers.
+The second restaurant controls the start of summer for the neighborhood.
 The first day it opens each year, is considered the first day of summer in the city of Livonia.
 On a hot summer day, nothing beats Han-D-Dip Dairy Barn.

 In 2005, along Haggerty Road next to Schoolcraft College several upscale restaurants and bars opened, including Mitchells Fish Market, Bravo Cucino Italiana, and Claddagh Irish Pub.
 Plymouth Road is home to many fine Italian restaurants.

 Whether its elegant shopping at Laurel Park Place Mall or treasure hunting at the Town Peddler, Livonia has something to fit everyone's interests.
 Laurel Park Place is conveniently located just east of I-275 and features Parisian and other high-end retailers.
 Livonia Mall is another one of the major shopping destinations in the community, located at the corners of Middlebelt Road and Seven Mile Road.
 It includes many craft and antique dealers and specialty shops, along with Sears.